 Mr. Shapiro holds a B.A. from the University of Iowa.

-He received a B.A. from Yale University and an M.B.A. from The Harvard Business School.
+Mr. Wick received a B.A. from Yale University and a master’s from Harvard Business School.